-STEM Career Name of Organization/Company Specialization What do they offer?
+TEM Career and Trade Name of Organization/Company Specialization What do they offer?
 How can they help?
 STEM Career(s) Possibilities Vendor Signature

-and Trade School Fair Organizacioni compa 7
+School Fair Participation

-Participation

-Form 1

-Use this form to gather information
+Form Use this form to

-on participating vendors!
+gather information on participating vendors!

-1

 Event follow-up

 Send a note or letter to vendors, thanking them for their participation.
 Be sure to mention if plans are forming for next year's event (if annual).